-Windows 10’s Redstone 5 update brings a modern screenshot tool to Windows 10.
+Windows 10’s October 2018 Update brings a modern screenshot tool to Windows 10.
 A new keyboard shortcut lets you screenshot part of your screen, and add annotations.

 How This New Screenshot Tool is Different